Northern lynx: Predators and enemies of the northern lynx

-In Russian forests, the most important predator of the Eurasian lynx is the grey wolf.
+In Russian forests, the most important predator of the Eurasian lynx is the Eurasian wolf.
 In packs, wolves kill and eat lynxes that fail to escape into trees.
 Lynx populations decrease when wolves appear in a region and are likely to take smaller prey where wolves are active.

 Wolverines are perhaps the most dogged of competitors for kills, often stealing lynx kills.
 Lynxes tend to actively avoid encounters with wolverines, but may sometimes fight them if defending kittens.
 Instances of predation on lynx by wolverines may occur, even perhaps on adults, but unlike wolf attacks on lynx are extremely rare if they do in fact occur.
 One study in Sweden found that out of 33 deaths of lynx of a population being observed, one was probably killed by a wolverine.
 Another known instance of predation by an adult wolverine on an adult lynx was reportedly seen in the Pechora River area, although this appeared to merely be an anecdotal claim.
 There are no known instances of lynx preying on a wolverine.

-Brown bears, although not (so far as is known) predators of Eurasian lynx, are in some areas semi-habitual usurpers of ungulate kills by lynxes, not infrequently before the cat has had a chance to consume its kill itself.
+Eurasian brown bears, although not (so far as is known) predators of northern lynx, are in some areas semi-habitual usurpers of ungulate kills by lynxes, not infrequently before the feline has had a chance to consume its kill itself.